-You could increase the R-value with insulation by adding sheets or a foam pad on top to extend its usability farther into the fall or earlier in the spring, but the Intex itself has no built in insulation.
-The bottom line is, if the air inside the Intex is cold, laying on top of the Intex will make YOU cold, so be mindful of the temperature where you use it.
-We give it a 2 out of 10 for warmth.
+You could increase the R-value with insulation by adding a blanket or a foam pad on top to extend its usability farther into the fall or earlier in the spring, but the Intex itself has no built-in insulation.
+The bottom line is, if the air inside the Intex is cold, laying on top of the Intex will make YOU cold, so be mindful of the temperature where you use it, even if you have a warm sleeping bag.

-Conveniently, this mattress fits standard sized sheets and is waterproof, making clean-up an easy job.
-However, weighing in at just under 10lbs, this isn't a mattress you'll want to lug around, nor does it come with a convenient case with which to do so.
-However, it does work as a packable car camping mattress or emergency spot for those last-minute house guests.
+Conveniently, this mattress fits standard-sized sheets, and it is waterproof, making clean-up an easy job.
+However, weighing in at just under 10 pounds, this isn't a mattress you'll want to lug around, nor does it come with a convenient case with which to do so.
+However, it works as a packable car camping mattress or emergency bed for those last-minute house guests.